opendatateam/udata/docs/getting-started.md

 pnpm install
 ```

-Once it's done, you should be able to run the build commands for JS and CSS.
+Once it's done, you should be able to run the build commands for JavaScript and CSS in cdata.
-Check the cdata repository documentation for the specific build commands.
+Check the [cdata repository][cdata] documentation for the specific build commands.

 ## Start udata with cdata